Reframing “Freemium” by charging the marketing department

 A really good conversion rate for free-to-paid is 4%, like Dropbox.
 Awesome for them, but it took a ton of work to get there, with one of the most successful Freemium products of all time.
 Normal rates are more like 1%, especially when you remember that most freemium users not only won’t convert, but won’t even stay active.

-1 Andy Brice has much more data which supports my informal observation.
+1 Andy Brice has much more data that supports my informal observation.

 Which means it costs 20-100x as much as it usually does for marketing campaigns to achieve the equivalent revenue.
 Annual pre-pay might solve it, but maybe not—it’s a huge hill to climb.